codehub-kirans/sveltekit-kirans/src/lib/posts/building-your-own-linux-distribution.md

 mkfs.ext4 /dev/nvme0n1p2
 ```

-Set the **$LFS** Variable - ensure that this variable is always defined throughout the LFS build process.
-It should be set to the name of the directory where you will be building your LFS system - we will use /mnt/lfs
+Set the **$LFS** variable - ensure that this variable is always defined throughout the LFS build process.
+It should be set to the name of the directory where you will be building your LFS system - we will use /mnt/lfs.

 ```bash
 export LFS=/mnt/lfs
 ```

-Mount the root partition on a mount point.
-You can use any mount point that you prefer, such as /mnt/lfs or /lfs.
-For simplicity, we will assume that the mount point is /mnt/lfs in this post.
+Mount the root partition on the **LFS** mount point.
 You can use the following commands for the same:

 ```bash
 sudo mkdir -pv $LFS